Ademfcan/MnistVectorized/README.md

 git clone https://github.com/Ademfcan/MnistVectorized.git
 cd MnistVectorized
 ```
+If you just want to try it out, you can run the jar file in the [releases section](https://github.com/Ademfcan/MnistVectorized/releases/)

 Once there, there are two main things you can do.
 Train a new model, or use the GUI with a existing model.